paalss/useful-snippets/posts/npm-link-library.md

 ### If stuff doesn't update in app, try

-- restarting servers
-- `npm unlink @scope/library` on both sides and re-link
 - Try as suggested in response from `npm cache clean`:
 ```sh
 npm install --cache /tmp/empty-cache
 ```````

-Then restart everything
+Then restart app dev servers

+- `npm unlink @scope/library` on both sides and re-link

 ### If css can't be found